 Travis Barnes lives in central Victoria with his wife and two daughters.
 He is an associate minister with the Churches of Christ denomination.
 Travis loves to help people find their God given calling and encourage people to walk with Jesus into the unique adventure he has for each person.
+His website is here.

 How would Jesus vote?

 In just a short time Australians will head to the polls to elect the 46th Parliament of Australia.
 Prime Minister Scott Morrison will be looking to lead the Coalition to a third term in office while Opposition Leader Bill Shorten will be seeking to lead the Labor Party back into power.
 How should Christians be voting this election?
 Spoiler alert: It’s complicated!

 Despite what people tell you, there is no “Christian” way to vote.
 Jesus isn’t on the ballot; we will have to choose from a list of flawed candidates.
 Conservative parties often claim to best represent Christian views with policies designed to protect religious freedoms and the family.
 Progressive parties also claim to represent Christian views with compassionate policies for the least of these.

 Conservative politicians tend to fight strongly against abortion.
 They fight for the rights of the unborn because they rightly believe it is a matter of justice.
 Why though do conservative politicians fight for rights of the unborn but not also fight just as hard for the rights of children in immigration detention?